vault27/Foundation/ospf.md

        TOS 0 Metrics: 10
 ```

-### LSA-2
+**LSA-2**

+- Is called Network LSA
 - Sent by DR. Only inside area
 - Represents multi access network segment that uses DR
-- Identifies all the routers attached to this network segment
+- Identifies all the routers attached to this network segment, including itself
 - It contains:
   - IP address of DR in corresponding multi access network - in Link State ID field
   - Network mask